So you’re planning a trip to Italy and you love food?

 If you’re visiting Rome, one of our culinary tours should be an absolute must on your list.
 Alongside the Colosseum and the Vatican, eating well and learning about local food history should be a rite of passage if you want to get to know the real Rome during your culinary trip!

-Join us as we take you through one of the most quintessential working class and food rich neighbourhoods of the city for 10 delicious tastings (oh and a little vino!).
+Join us as we take you through two of Rome’s most unique neighborhoods: Testaccio, the most quintessential working class and food rich neighbourhoods of the city and Trastevere, with its narrow cobblestone streets will simply enchant you.
+On each tour you’ll sample 8-10 delicious tastings (oh and a little vino!).
 Right off the beaten track you will discover the best foods in Rome at the restaurants and specialty food stores that locals cherish but few tourists know about and encounter the people behind the city’s oldest culinary traditions.

 It’s an invaluable introduction to the city and we guarantee you will love the food, the locals you will meet and have lots of fun along the way!